Disparate Conditional Prediction in Multiclass Classifiers: More Details on the Local Optimization Procedure

 Given the first order Taylor approximations above, we form the LP approximation of \eqref{obj_constraints_Large} around an iterate $\bfx^{(t)} = \{\tilde \bfalpha^y,\tilde\bfH^y,\tilde\bfc^y\}_{y=1}^k$ as follows:

 \eqref{obj_constraints_LP_Large} is an LP problem which is solved at each iteration by an LP solver, for which we use the {\tt scipy.optimize} library.
-In addition to the box constraints of $[0,1]$ for all variables, it includes $2\cdot k\cdot|\mathcal{G}| + k$ equality constraints, and $2\cdot k^2\cdot|\mathcal{G}|$ inequality constraints.
+In addition to the box constraints of $[0,1]$ for all variables, it includes $2\cdot k\cdot|\mathcal{A}| + k$ equality constraints, and $2\cdot k^2\cdot|\mathcal{A}|$ inequality constraints.
 It can be seen that the number of inequality constraints is rather high, and as a result, so is the computational complexity of the algorithm if run as is.
 However, many of these constraints are not active in the solution, and in any case we limit the step size of our algorithm.
 Hence, we can ease the difficulty of the LP problem by both limiting the search space of the LP solver, and removing the inequality constraints that seem to be inactive in the solution.
-To this end, we remove the inequality constraints where $\eta_i(\tilde\alpha_z^y, \tilde h^y_{g,z}) < -1$, as we expect these not to be active at the solution.
-Furthermore, we use a maximum step size $\tau$ so that

-where $\|\cdot\|_{\infty}$ is the maximum norm.
+To this end, we remove the inequality constraints where $\eta_i(\tilde\alpha_{\hat{y}}^y, \tilde h^y_{a,\hat{y}}) < -1$, as we expect these not to be active at the solution.
+Furthermore, we use a maximum step size $\tau$ so that $\|\bfalpha^y - \tilde\bfalpha^y\|_{\infty} < \tau$, and $\|\bfH^y - \tilde\bfH^y\|_{\infty} < \tau$, where $\|\cdot\|_{\infty}$ is the maximum norm.
 This condition is trivially incorporated in the box constraints of \eqref{obj_constraints_LP_Large}.
-Finally, given the LP approximation detailed above, the algorithm for solving \eqref{obj_constraints_Large} follows the same lines as Alg. \ref{alg:FairV1}.
+Finally, given the LP approximation above, the solver of \eqref{obj_constraints_Large} follows the same lines as Alg. \ref{alg:FairV1}.